fxnn/gone/README.md

 * KISS,
 * Convention over Configuration and
-* designed with sysadmins in mind.
+* designed with Developers and Admins in mind.

 It displays Markdown, HTML and Plaintext straight from the filesystem.
 It allows you to edit just anything that has MIME type `text/*`.